 I wish I could tell you that it was great from start to finish, but honestly, it was a little weird at first, and lonely, too; even my beloved beach felt oddly unfamiliar without the people I’d always brought along and asked often if we were all having fun.
 There was so little to keep track of that it was unsettling; I carried none of the enormous bags of just-in-case supplies which had seemed, over the years, to grow on me and permanently attach, changing my profile like barnacles on an oyster shell.
 I couldn’t shake the feeling that I had forgotten to keep track of someone.

-Maybe it was because I’d spoken to my sweet family at home, or because I was tired from the drive and the sun.
+Maybe it was because I’d spoken to my sweet family at home.
+Maybe I was just worn out from the drive and the sun.
 Maybe it was just because twilight was setting in.
 But as I headed out on foot for dinner, everything seemed to have changed from the afternoon so awash in light of many kinds; both the sun and the victorious “high” had suddenly sunk beyond my view.
 Everywhere I looked, families dined happily together, friends laughed at each other’s jokes, lovers walked holding hands.
-I kept walking down the boardwalk, trying to decide what to do, a critical voice pushing me past restaurant after restaurant, (“no, that one’s too nice to eat at alone”, “no, that’s the one we always go to together”).
+I kept walking down the boardwalk, trying to decide what to do, a critical voice pushing me past restaurant after restaurant, (“No, that one’s too nice to eat at alone”, “No, no, that’s the one we always go to together”).
 A childlike homesickness threatened to derail the whole experiment.
 I hadn’t considered this part.
 Why hadn’t I brought someone with me?
 What was I thinking?
 I felt like a loser; it had been stupid to think I should do this alone.
 I was deflated now, tired and hungry and regretful.